Machine-learning Guided Search for Phonon-mediated Superconductivity in Boron and Carbon Compounds: Introduction

 \section{\textbf{Introduction}}

 The pursuit of high-temperature superconductivity (SC) is a challenging and active research area.
-The recent discovery of superconducting temperature (T$_c$) near 200 K in H$_3$S at the high pressure of 150 GPa\cite{DETKS15} has re-energized the field to focus on phonon-mediated SC.
-However, at ambient pressure, increasing T$_c$ even just higher than the 40 K of MgB$_2$ \cite{NNMZA01, BLPCAC01, BHR01, HCJ01, WPJ01} has been difficult \cite{KAKFP01, TCSRBC02, CVM04, XLYHZ04, BAC04, MN01, MSVBLLC03, TBNOTH04, HH54, KXVBA10, KXKBJSARRB07, AAMZA04, HBMD73}.
+The recent discovery of superconducting temperature (T$_c$) near 200 K in H$_3$S at the high pressure of 150 GPa\cite{DETKS15} has re-energized the field to focus on phonon-mediated SC. { For phonon-mediated SC, high phonon frequency from light atomic mass with strong electron-phonon coupling (EPC) is beneficial, as shown by the recent discovery of near room temperature T$_c$ for metal hydrides under high pressure\cite{MWXYWZLY22, LHZWZJF22, KMKDBM21, TSKSSPIP21, STIKKHSS21, LHLLM14, AKTNA15, ECPNNL15, PKMP15}.
+But making metallic bonds with hydrogen requires extremely high pressure.
+B and C compounds are known for their diverse structures and due to their light atomic mass, sizable Tc has been found in compounds \cite{WYG21, ZLSMGSKCPY23, DQBB22, ZLYWYL22, GHZWSZ23} ranging from MgB$_2$ to metal intercalated graphite and fullerenes.
+Therefore, metallic B and C containing compounds with diverse structures are promising pools to search for new phonon-mediated superconductors.} However, at ambient pressure, increasing T$_c$ even just higher than the 40 K of MgB$_2$ \cite{NNMZA01, BLPCAC01, BHR01, HCJ01, WPJ01} has been difficult \cite{KAKFP01, TCSRBC02, CVM04, XLYHZ04, BAC04, MN01, MSVBLLC03, TBNOTH04, HH54, KXVBA10, KXKBJSARRB07, AAMZA04, HBMD73}.
 While the recent report of a T$_c$=32 K for MoB$_2$ under the pressure of 110 GPa is a promising development \cite{PZWZGG23}, the large temperature and pressure gaps between MgB$_2$ and H$_3$S still remain, which motivates intensive search for new phonon-mediated SC compounds.
-Despite the challenges faced in experiments, theoretical studies continue to provide valuable insights into potential SC materials and their properties, such as SC in FeB$_4$\cite{GDBTKSRMHA13,BAPOM18} was predicted and verified.
-Density functional perturbation theory (DFPT) \cite{BDDG01,D01} is one of the most robust \textit{ab-initio} methods \cite{SCDFT07} to compute the electron-phonon coupling (EPC) matrices over the full Brillouin zone (BZ).
+Despite the challenges faced in experiments, theoretical studies continue to provide valuable insights into potential SC materials and their properties, { such as SC in FeB$_4$ was first predicted\cite{KSMBHD10} and then verified\cite{GDBTKSRMHA13}}.
+Density functional perturbation theory (DFPT) \cite{BDDG01,D01} is one of the most robust \textit{ab-initio} methods \cite{SCDFT07} to compute the EPC matrices over the full Brillouin zone (BZ).
 One can then employ either isotropic Eliashberg approximation or Green function-based anisotropic Migdal-Eliashberg equations to compute T$_c$ \cite{M58,E60,A72,AD72,MG13,F17_review,WMH15,LHHPSZPADE22}.
 Therefore, computational exploration of compounds containing atoms slightly heavier than H, such as B and C\cite{WYG21, ZLSMGSKCPY23, DQBB22, ZLYWYL22, GHZWSZ23, KMTMMK23}, with strong EPC is a promising venue to search for high-temperature SC at ambient pressure and also fill the large materials gap between MgB$_2$ and H$_3$S.